Grab your best friends and get away together for some quality time in Fargo.

 2811 Main Ave SE, Moorhead | (218) 287-1313

 Boutique shopping on Main Ave

 Park beside KITTSONA, run across the street to see the Fargo Train Mural and snag a pic together, and then commence your shopping.
 KITTSONA sells boutique clothing, as does PrimRose Boutique right next door.
-Continuing west, you’ll run into MINT + BASIL (a home decor boutique), Jessie Blue for clothing, and then Downtown Diva for vintage clothes before finishing at Reed & Taylor’s Antiques.
+Continuing west, you’ll run into MINT + BASIL (a home decor boutique), and then Downtown Diva for vintage clothes before finishing at Reed & Taylor’s Antiques.

 Nichole’s Fine Pastry

 Just down the street from where you’ll end up is Nichole’s Fine Pastry, a French-inspired bakery.
 Overflowing shelves of small-batch, delicate pastries, cookies, truffles, and decadent cakes fill this cozy shop, but they also serve delicious lunches of sandwiches, soups, quiche, egg bakes, pasta bakes, and salads.

 13 8th St S, Fargo | (701) 232-6430

 After your food has settled (and if you can handle a little more shopping), it’s definitely worth wandering up Downtown Fargo’s main drag, Broadway, and stopping in the multitude of shops along the way.